-In order to ensure the speech is aimed at a lasting impact, Andy will work with the executive to scope out the objectives, measures of success and impact sought.
+In order to ensure the speech is aimed at a lasting impact, Andy will work with the leader to scope out the objectives, measures of success and impact sought.
 Because there is a range of presentation types – keynotes, workshops, executive team briefings – he will then propose options, which he and the client will typically discuss before settling on an approach.
-To further enhance the impact of the presentation on the organization’s goals, Andy may also suggest the option of parallel coaching or consulting aimed at further enhancing results.

 In preparation, Andy usually wants to speak with some of the organization’s key executives, so he can learn about expectations.
 He may also talk to representative audience members, and sometimes key customers or suppliers.
 For workshops sessions, he will also send pre-work aimed at activating the participants’ thinking, and enabling them to benchmark where they currently are in relation to the session’s goals.

 Whichever type of presentation Andy is asked to give, he ensures that it’s:

 “I was extremely impressed at the way you presented to our group” – Iain Wright, KPMG

 What use are quality awards, CPD points, ‘Black Belts’ or indeed any kind of qualification unless they contribute to valuable organizational results?
 It’s so easy for the tail to wag the dog.
 What does it profit a business if it launches another initiative and creates a backlash of cynicism in return?

 “Fascinating and illuminating” – John Handley, Senior Director, Lloyds Development Capital (LDC)